icecaps-summit/SLEIGH-documentation/data-summaries.md

 + A brief description of the use of these reduced variables will be given in the `details` collumn, as well as any other supporting information.

+## General process

+1. Load the data (note, load_ not open_)   **ELABORATE**
+2. Reduce the variables in consideration to those that will be sent off.
+3. Sort the data in time, and select only data that occurs after epoch.

+This step is important, as in testing with the cl61 data, some timestamps (5/1430 for 20220220) took on the value of epoch (19700101:000000), which, when resampling, caused every 15 minute interval since 1970 to be considered (must returning Null values).

+4. resample the variables in time (15 minutes) and apply reducing function (mean, median, etc)
+5. Merge the resampled variables into a single dataset
+6. save it
+7. hope it worked...

 ## cl61